suberlak/ts_wep/README.md

 *2. Install the lsst_sims by `eups distrib install lsst_sims -t sims_w_2019_12`.* \
 *3. Install the lsst_distrib by `eups distrib install lsst_distrib -t w_2019_12`.* \
 *4. Fix the path by `curl -sSL https://raw.githubusercontent.com/lsst/shebangtron/master/shebangtron | python`.
 The [shebangtron repo](https://github.com/lsst/shebangtron) has the further discussion of this.* \
 *5. Clone the repository of [phosim_utils](https://github.com/lsst-dm/phosim_utils.git) to some other directory.
-Under the phosim_utils directory, use `setup -k -r .` to setup the package in eups and use `scons` to build the module.
+Under the phosim_utils directory, use `setup -k -r . -t sims_w_2019_12` to setup the package in eups and use `scons` to build the module.
 It is noted that the build process is only needed for the first time.* \
 *6. Undet the directory of ts_wep, do:*

 ```bash